andotalao24/andotalao24.github.io/_pages/about.md

 - /about.html

 ---
+I am looking for PhD positions for 24 fall.

 I am a first-year Master student in Computer Science at UMass Amherst where I am lucky to do research at [IESL lab](http://www.iesl.cs.umass.edu/).
 I finished my undergraduate study in Computer Science at HKUST in 2022.
 In the past, I was a research assitant at [SMART lab](https://hkustsmartlab.netlify.app/) and an NLP research intern at [IDEA](https://www.idea.edu.cn/en/about-team.html).